infinityworks/101-Sessions/sessions/React-Typescript-100/101/CRA/101.003/README.md

 Using Create react app with typescript

-In the terminal: `yarn create react-app weather-app --template typescript`;
+In the terminal: `npx create-react-app weather-app --template typescript`;
 Cd into the new folder: `cd weather-app`;

 Look at the index.html in the public folder and explain